 Once you have been accepted into a college, you will receive confirmation and be required to pay a college membership fee.

-The fee for students starting in 2019 is up to £36 for undergraduates and £12 for Postgraduates and students on one-year courses.
+The fee for students starting in 2020 is up to £40 for undergraduates and research students and £15 for students on one-year courses.
 Pay your college fee now in the Online Store.

 Part of the fee is used to support the welfare of college members through the college advisory system, welfare campaigns, events and drop-ins run by College Officers and the student exec (JCR/PG Board).

 The colleges offer a variety of events throughout the year which are subsidised by college fees.
 These include arrivals day welcome dinner, Welcome Week activities and refreshments, end of year celebrations and days out.
 The fee also supports other opportunities such as Career talks, Lancaster Award briefings and personal development workshops.